-Once the employee has been selected, and they have verbally accepted, they should be issued with a contract of employment:-
+Once the employee has been selected they should be issued with a contract of employment.

 - 1. A contract of employment is an agreement between an employer and employee and is the basis of the employment relationship. - 2.
-Most employment contracts do not need to be in writing to be legally valid, but this is best. - 3.
+Most employment contracts do not need to be in writing to be legally valid, but it is better if they are. - 3.
 A contract 'starts' as soon as an offer of employment is accepted.
 Starting work proves that you accept the terms and conditions offered by the employer. - 4.
 Most employees are legally entitled to a Written Statement of the main terms and conditions of employment within two calendar months of starting work.
 This should include details of things like pay, holidays and working hours.
-Appendix 1 of 'Agricultural Wages in Scotland' document contains a useful list of the type of information which should be included. - 5.
-An existing contract of employment can be varied only with the agreement of both parties.
-A record of any changes or amendments to a contrac must be kept in writing.
+Appendix 1 of 'Agricultural Wages in Scotland contains a usefull list of the type of information which should be included.